Economic development in India

 The economic development in India followed socialist-inspired politicians for most of its independent history, including state-ownership of many sectors; India's per capita income increased at only around 1% annualised rate in the three decades after its independence.
 Since the mid-1980s, India has slowly opened up its markets through economic liberalisation.
 After more fundamental reforms since 1991 and their renewal in the 2000s, India has progressed towards a free market economy.
+The Indian economy is still performing well, with foreign investment and looser regulations driving significant growth in the country.

 In the late 2000s, India's growth reached 7.5%, which will double the average income in a decade.
 IMF says that if India pushed more fundamental market reforms, it could sustain the rate and even reach the government's 2011 target of 10%.
 States have large responsibilities over their economies.
 The average annual growth rates (2007–12) for Gujarat (13.86%), Uttarakhand (13.66%), Bihar (10.15%) or Jharkhand (9.85%) were higher than for West Bengal (6.24%), Maharashtra (7.84%), Odisha (7.05%), Punjab (11.78%) or Assam (5.88%).
-India is the Fifth largest economy in the world by nominial basis and the third largest by purchasing power parity adjusted exchange rates (PPP).
+India is the fourth largest economy in the world by nominal basis and the third largest by purchasing power parity adjusted exchange rates (PPP).
 On per capita basis, it ranks 140th in the world or 129th by PPP.

 The economic growth has been driven by the expansion of the services that have been growing consistently faster than other sectors.
 It is argued that the pattern of Indian development has been a specific one and that the country may be able to skip the intermediate industrialisation-led phase in the transformation of its economic structure.
 Serious concerns have been raised about the jobless nature of the economic growth.

 Favourable macroeconomic performance has been a necessary but not sufficient condition for the significant improvement in the human development indicators.
 Although the rate of poverty declined after economic reforms of 1991, the improvement in human development has been less than satisfactory.
 For instance, child malnutrition has continued to persist (46% in 2005–6).

 The progress of economic changes in India is followed closely.
 The World Bank suggests that the most important priorities are public sector reform, infrastructure, agricultural and rural development, removal of labour regulations, reforms in lagging states, and HIV/AIDS.
 For 2018, India ranked 77th in Ease of Doing Business Index.
 According to Index of Economic Freedom World Ranking an annual survey on economic freedom of the nations, India ranks 123rd as compared with China and Russia which ranks 138th and 144th respectively in 2014.

 At the turn of the century India's GDP was at around US$480 billion.
 As economic reforms picked up pace, India's GDP grew five-fold to reach US$2.2 trillion in 2015 (as per IMF estimates).